JandroK/Fire-Engine/README.md

 + "Alt" Orbit
 + "Scroll mouse" Zoom in and Zoom out

+The control Car:
++ "Up Arrow" Move the car to forward vector
++ "Down Arrow" Move the car to backward vector
++ "Left Arrow" Turn the car to left
++ "Right Arrow" Turn the car to right

  ![Image](Fire_Engine/Output/Assets/Screenshoots/EngineCapture.PNG)

 You can use the mouse wheel to zoom both backwards and forwards.